-Vamsi Sripathi and Ruchira Sasanka, senior HPC application engineers, Intel Corporation
+Vamsi Sripathi and Ruchira Sasanka, senior high-performance computing (HPC) application engineers, Intel Corporation

 And generally defined as:

 This article begins with a demonstration of inclusive scan, henceforth referred to simply as scan.
 Beginning with a brief overview of SIMD, also known as vectorization, the article continues with a baseline implementation of the scan operation in C and with OpenMP directives.
 Next, see how to implement an optimized scan algorithm in SIMD operating on 512-bit vector registers.
 The article concludes with performance comparisons of the baseline and optimized implementations.

 SIMD instructions operate on wider vector registers that can hold multiple data operands.
 The width and the number of vector registers are architecture-dependent, with the latest generation of Intel processors supporting 32, 512-bit-wide vector registers.
 Intel provides x86 ISA extensions in the form of Intel® Advanced Vector Extensions (Intel® AVX), Intel® Advanced Vector Extensions 2 (Intel® AVX2), and Intel AVX-512 that allow various arithmetic and logical operations to be performed on the 256-bit- and 512-bit-wide registers, respectively.
 Depending on the width of vector register, they are named XMM, YMM, or ZMM, as shown in the following table:

 |Register Width||Register Name||Num.
 64b operands/register||x86 ISA||Num.
 64b ops per SIMD Add|

 SIMD execution is mainly facilitated through two methods: